 Keep things simple!

-But I digress, the topic of this post is how to clean up .orig files that may occur and build-up in your project’s repository.
+This post’s topic: how to clean up .orig files that may occur and build-up in your project’s repository.

 One command that you’ll find quite useful is